kapetan-io/querator/doc/adr/0009-client-timeouts.md

 Consider the example of a server that is experiencing a high saturation event such it is handling many individual queues very slowly.
 1. Client issues a request to reserve 10 items from the queue with a 5s request timeout.
-2. 1 second after the client makes its request, the server kernel notifies the service of the incomming request, and the golang HTTP library spawns a go routine to handle the HTTP request.
+2. 1 second after the client makes its request, the server kernel notifies the service of the incoming request, and the golang HTTP library spawns a go routine to handle the HTTP request.
 That request then queues the reservation request with `Queue` and waits for a response.
-3. 5 seconds later (because the CPU is busy doing something else) the scheduler provides CPU time to the `processQueues()` routine, and an item waiting in the queue is provided to the waiting client channel.
+3. 5 seconds later (because the CPU is busy doing something else) the scheduler provides CPU time to the main queue loop, and an item waiting in the queue is provided to the waiting client channel.
 4. The HTTP go routine handling the HTTP request, receives notification from the kernel that the client has closed the remote connection, and thus cancels the context and never receives the item marked for reservation in the queue.

-Since the server is under heavy saturation, timing of all operations are slowed, and occur in an order which neither the client nor the server can predict.
+Since the server is under heavy load, timing of all operations are slowed, and occur in an order which neither the client nor the server can predict.
 If both the client and server know the client has been waiting longer than RequestTimeout the server can do the right thing and avoid reserving an item from the queue, since it knows the client has likely already timed out and cancelled the HTTP request.